PedroFrr/Sports-Discovery/README.md

 - [ ] Betting Feature
 - [ ] Polishing UI with Material Designs
 - [ ] Use WorkManager to sync data to DB asynchronously
-- [ ] Use View Binding instead of Kotlyn synthetics
+- [ ] Use View Binding instead of Kotlin synthetics

 ## License
 The Apache License 2.0 - see [`LICENSE`](LICENSE) for more details